katheroine/docker.lab/basics/dockerfile_instructions.md

 ADD [OPTIONS] ["<src>", ... "<dest>"]
 ```

 The `ADD` and `COPY` instructions are functionally similar, but serve slightly different purposes.
-Learn more about the differences between `ADD` and `COPY`.

 **Options**